Section 'Sub' Navigation:

 - Application of pharmacoeconomic benchmarking to improve quality and reduce costs.

 - Internationational leader in post-Pharm.D. residency training.
 Served on first and second international pharmacy residency accreditation teams.
+Currently a member of the International Pharmacy Residency Accreditation Commission.

 - Former Chair of the pharmacy residency accreditation body Commission on Credentialing.